-The legal field is a stressful one, and burnout among paralegals is as high or higher than for attorneys.
+Have you been looking for alternative Jobs for paralegals?
+If so you are in the right place and this article will get you started.
+The legal field is a stressful one, and burnout among paralegals is as high.
 And on top of the basic stresses of the job – long hours, lots of tedious work, and (especially for criminal paralegals) exposure to disturbing subjects and traumatized people – many law offices simply don’t value their paralegals, causing a culture that treats their legal assistants as disposable.
 This is just one reason for high turnover in the paralegal profession.
 If you’re in a toxic firm, are tired of the rat race, or just need a change, it’s good to know that your skills as a paralegal are valued in many places, and can help you find an alternative career.

 1. Administrative Assistant

-Paralegals can find work as an Administrative Assistant in many different types of offices.
+Paralegals can find work as Administrative Assistants in many different types of offices.
 An administrative assistant helps manage an office.
-They are often in charge of much of the day to day operations within the office.
+They are often in charge of much of the day-to-day operations within the office.
 It is their job to make sure things run smoothly and to take care of the general tasks dealing with the staff and the various activities that go on throughout the day.
 It is their job to assist the administrator or manager in completing major tasks and projects.

 A person can take on an Administrative Assistant’s role while they are still in school working toward their paralegal degree.
 No certifications are needed unless you choose to work in an office where one may be required.
 The best education for this type of position is hands-on knowledge.
 The more experience a person has in this type of field, the better they will be at performing their duties.

-Paralegals can continue moving forward with their career until they meet the requirements to pass the State Bar exam and become an attorney.
+Paralegals can continue moving forward with their careers until they meet the requirements to pass the State Bar exam and become an attorney.
 Attorneys represent clients in court, prepare legal documents, and in some cases, act as a mediator between two or more parties.
 They also deal with contracts and legal agreements between two or more parties.
 Attorneys also provide legal advice and recommendations to their clients.
-Many paralegals who go this route can find work in large corporations as a legal representative.
+Many paralegals who go this route can find work in large corporations as legal representatives.

 To be an attorney, the paralegal would have to be able to sit for the State Bar exam.
 This requires some form of legal degree and a specific amount of time spent working with an attorney.
 Each state is different in its requirements.
 Paralegals who are interested in pursuing this career should contact their State Bar Association.
 They will need to complete all of the eligibility requirements for their state before they will be allowed to sit for the exam.